KimSangYeon-DGU/GSoC-2019/README.md

   <img src="https://github.com/KimSangYeon-DGU/GSoC-2019/blob/master/images/05_impact_90_1000_constraint.png" width=256>
 </p>

-In the above figures, the left one was with lambda 100 and the right one was with lambda 1,000.
-From that, we found out that there are some cases in which the training works with the more-constrained optimization.
+The above figures are the training process and the graph of the constraint.
+The left is with lambda 100 and the right is with lambda 1,000.
+From that, we found out that with lambda 100, the constraint was unstable and there are some cases in which the training works with the more-constrained optimization.

 ### 5. Mixed clusters
 Using mlpack's GMM class, we generated the mixed clusters data set to see if how QGMM works.
 To generate the mixture, we drew a circle between the two clusters and generated observations randomly.